muratk5n/thirdwave/en/README.md

 In my [costs](2022/02costs-lcoe.md) doc I have the so-called nuclear HTGR tech to have a low LCOH (levelized cost of H2).
 $17.55/Gigajoules is pretty good.
-Initial (overnight) costs can be high, and there is the waste issue, but hey, the overall not too shabby.
+Initial (overnight) costs can be high, and there is the waste issue, but hey, overall not too shabby.

 H2 View: "Large-scale nuclear hydrogen generation to be explored in Ontario, Canada"